 Head over to PROGRAM EDIT > GLOBAL (this was called the ‘master’ screen in earlier firmware versions).
 Now you might have noticed that the original Hybrid patch was set to playback ‘monophonically’, i.e. only one note can play at a time.
 This is a very common feature of synth bass patches.
 So to mimic this in our keygroup, set the POLYPHONY to Mono.

 With keygroup 1 selected notice how the ‘LO’ NOTE RANGE parameter is C-2, even though the lowest note we sampled was C0?

 Now select the final keygroup, 10.
 Notice how the HI NOTE RANGE value is G8, even though the highest note sampled was C4?

 By selecting the ‘Extend Max/Min notes’ configuration option in the Autosampler screen, the MPC has extended the first and last key groups to cover the full pad range (C-2 to G8), but only by tuning the C0 and C4 samples.
 This doesn’t use any extra memory but does give you additional notes should you need them.
 Obviously we have some crazy amounts of tuning here so some of the more extreme notes sound poor but it’s certainly gives us some ‘free’ additional notes outside the original note range that we sampled.

 Adjusting the Envelope

-First select ALL keygroups at the top of the screen so our ADSR adjustment is mirrored across all our keygroups.
+Select KEYGROUP: All at the top of the screen so our ADSR adjustment is mirrored across all our keygroups.

 Now our original synth patch does not have a long release, in fact it’s actually quite short, so let’s set a RELEASE value in our Amplitude Envelope that just removes that little click whenever we release the pad.
 Increase the AMP ENVELOPE RELEASE to 40.